 Click here to read the most current Master of Divinity Assessment plan.

-This program is designed primarily to train persons for lay and ordained ministries in church and other ministries.
-In addition to aggregated evidence of student learning using curricular outcomes as assessment criteria, other key markers of program effectiveness and tracking student success include the percentage of students who complete their program; the percentage ordained; and the percentage serving more than half-time in an ecclesial ministry setting.
-The following data reflects these key markers by tracking students who began their MDiv studies in the period 2011 to 2014, with the expectation that they would complete the program and were expected to graduate from Bexley Seabury Seminary in the period 2014 to 2017.
+This program is designed primarily to train persons for lay and ordained ministries in church and other contexts.
+In addition to aggregated evidence of student learning using curricular outcomes as assessment criteria, other key markers of program effectiveness and tracking student success include the percentage of students who complete their program.
+The following data reflects this key marker for students who began their MDiv studies in 2018, with the expectation that they would complete the program and were expected to graduate from Bexley Seabury Seminary in the period 2021 to 2024.

-MDiv student survey data providing indirect evidence of student learning in classes offered in the period 2013-14 to 2016-2017 is summarized in the following chart:
+Master’s-level student survey data providing indirect evidence of student learning in classes offered in the 2020-2021 Academic Year is summarized in the following chart:

 The Doctor of Ministry Programs